WhitestormJS/whitestormjs.github.io/src/pages/docs/meshes/sphere.md

  - sphere

 ---

-`WHS.Sphere` is a simple class, it extends `WHS.Shape` and inherits all it's methods.

 `WHS.Sphere` class is used to create sphere objects by it's `radius` property and other values that determinates it's detality.